 For information about using Amazon SNS to invoke a Lambda function, see Invoking Lambda Functions.

 If you want to configure your trigger to use an Amazon SNS topic in another AWS account, you must first configure that topic with a policy that allows AWS CodeCommit to publish to that topic.
-For more information, see Create a Policy That Enables Cross-Account Access to an Amazon Simple Notification Service Topic.
+For more information, see Create a Policy That Enables Cross-Account Access to an Amazon SNS Topic.